 What does auto-connect mean in a VPN app?

 Auto-connect means the VPN automatically establishes a secure tunnel whenever it detects an internet connection or a change in network.
 It’s a convenience feature, but it can feel intrusive if you’re not expecting it.
+Why your iphone vpn keeps connecting and how to stop it 2026

 Why does my VPN turn on automatically after I reboot my computer?